It is Year of the Sea in North East Wales and we boast some fantastic coastal locations for you to visit and make a weekend great!

 The location has also been used in the popular British television drama Skins, in the episode Skins Pure…so this location would be perfect to get away from it all and reset the batteries.

-Ffrith Beach, Central beach and Barkby Beach all make up the coastline at Prestatyn.
+Accompanied by the Ffrith Beach and Barkby Beach which make up the coastline at Prestatyn.
 With a 4 mile long promenade joining the beaches together it is perfect for a peaceful coastal walk or a more adventurous coastal cycle.

 There isn’t a better way to see the captivating Prestatyn coast than on horseback.
 Take a gentle trot down to the beach or head to the hills for some spectacular views, led by a friendly team who offer a range of options designed to please everyone from novices to experienced saddle sitters.